CIDCO-dev/AISToolkit/Hardware/Documentation_Antenna.md

 ```

 To have optimal results, we want our dipolar antenna to represents half the lenght of the radio signal lenght.
 Therefore, exactly 1/4 of λ.
-Finally, each of the two conductor (branches) of our antenna needs to be :
+Finally, each of the two conductors (branches) of our antenna needs to be :
 ```
 λ/4 = 1.85/4 = 0.462m = 46.2cm
 ```